sneha-afk/KeplerKV/docs/planning.md

 ### overall
 - [X] Build a parser system to implement a user CLI
-- [ ] Manage key-values in efficent data structures
 - [X] Serialization/deserialization from file
 - [ ] Allow for data manipulation to supported types

 ### reach
+- [ ] Manage key-values in efficent data structures
 - [ ] Allow for folders/indices to group together keys
 - [ ] User credentials and encryption of data
 - [ ] Concurrency
+- [ ] API to a common language?

 ### baseline
 - [X] Inserting and deleting key-values